 The Pomeranian, often referred to as a Pom, is a small breed of dog with a thick, fluffy coat and a long, narrow face that resembles a fox.
 Its small size allows us to easily classify it as one of the toy breeds.
-Because it is such a popular breed, this article provides some tips on how to groom a Pomeranian at home.
+Because it is such a popular breed, this article provides some tips on how to groom a Pomeranian so that you can manage your Pom’s coat needs yourself at home.

 It goes without saying that any long-haired dog breed requires extra attention, whether this be a routine of regular bathing, brushing or clipping. it is no different for the owner of a Pomeranian whose fine coat, if neglected, can often end up knotted, matted or tangled.